wellyshen/react-cool-form/docs/getting-started/3rd-party-ui-libraries.md

     <form ref={form} noValidate>
       <TextField
         label="Username"
-        name="username" // Used for the "ignoreFields" option value={value}
+        name="username" // Used for the "excludeFields" option value={value}
         required
         onChange={(e) => setValue("username", e.target.value)} // Update the field's value and set it as touched
         onBlur={() => setTouched("username")} // Set the field as touched for displaying error (if it's not touched) error={!!errors.username}
         helperText={errors.username}
-        inputProps={{ "data-rcf-ignore": true }} // Ignore the field via the pre-defined data attribute />
+        inputProps={{ "data-rcf-exclude": true }} // Exclude the field via the pre-defined data attribute />
       <input type="submit" />
     </form>